 BRAKE SERVICING, REPLACEMENT & CHECKS

 The braking system on any vehicle is important for the continued safety of both you and other road users.
-Being able to stop safely and quickly in the event of an incident or bring your vehicle to a controlled stop are all reliant on an effective braking system as a whole.Read more
+Being able to stop safely and quickly in the event of an incident or bring your vehicle to a controlled stop is all reliant on an effective braking system as a whole.Read more

 Braking systems make use of a number of consumable components to operate; these are items that effectively slow the vehicle by causing friction (ie. rubbing together!) and will eventually wear out.

-As the name suggests, pads that make contact with a moving disc to slow the car; the friction of the pad being mechanically forced against the brake disc slows the car and dissipates the energy as heat.
+As the name suggests, pads that make contact with a moving disc slow the car; the friction of the pad being mechanically forced against the brake disc slows the car and dissipates the energy as heat.
 This friction and heating process take their toll on the pads, discs, callipers and fluid over time.
-These components are designed to wear in a controlled manor, with the brake pad wearing more rapidly than the more expensive discs and callipers.
+These components are designed to wear in a controlled manner, with the brake pad wearing more rapidly than the more expensive discs and callipers.

 Brake Fluid is an oily fluid contained in the hydraulic braking mechanism.
-Brake fluid is hydroscopic (it absorbs water) and the operation of the braking system will be impaired the more water is in the fluid.
+Brake fluid is hygroscopic (it absorbs water) and the operation of the braking system will be impaired the more water is in the fluid.
 The brake fluid of your system is tested during a routine service and will be changed in the event of too much water is found.

 Discs that spin with the road wheels of the vehicle.
 Under braking the brake pad is mechanically forced against the disc, causing friction that slows the vehicle to a stop.
 The harder the pad is forced against the disc, the more rapidly the vehicle will slow.
-Brake discs are designed to be harder wearing than brake pads and therefore last much longer.
+Brake discs are designed to be harder to wear than brake pads and therefore last much longer.

 An alternative to brake pads used in drum braking systems.
 These are typically found in the rear braking system of smaller vehicles where the braking force required is lower.
 These can also be found as part of the disc-drum set where the vehicle uses shoes and drums as a hand brake system.
-This is often the case for 4×4’s and high-end cars such as Merc, BMW and Audi’s.
+This is often the case for 4×4’s and high-end cars such as Mercedes, BMW and Audi.